Britain's FTSE bounces back, housebuilders lead

 “We’re now trying to break through the 50-day moving average line ... and I expect this will happen in the next few days, followed by a break above the recent peak at 6,706 for another rally towards strong overhead horizontal resistance at 6,840.”

-Housebuilders were buoyed by a bullish note by Deutsche Bank, which said the sector’s sensitivity to interest rates has been overestimated.
+Among specific sectors, housebuilders were buoyed by a bullish note on the sector from Deutsche Bank, traders said, with the investment bank saying their sensitivity to interest rates has been overestimated.

-The Thomson Reuters UK Homebuilding index had fallen 13 percent from its February peak, compared with a 4 percent fall for the FTSE, as investors started betting the Bank of England would bring forward an interest rate hike, making mortgages more expensive.
+The Thomson Reuters UK Homebuilding index had fallen 13 percent from its February peak, compared with a 4 percent fall for the FTSE.

 The sector index had doubled in value during the past three years, underpinned by tight supply and British initiatives to spur the job-intensive sector, such as the ‘Help-to-Buy’ mortgage scheme.

+Technology stocks were also back in demand on Wednesday, with ARM Holdings up 2.4 percent and Peppa Pig owner Entertainment One up by 5.6 percent, making it the second-biggest mid-cap gainer.

+They mirrored advances in the tech-heavy U.S. Nasdaq , which recovered some of its poise after worries about over-valuation triggered the index’s steepest three-day drop since November 2011.

-Fresh tensions over Ukraine may cap broader market gains for now, however, after the United States accused Russian agents on Tuesday of stirring separatist unrest in eastern Ukraine.
+Fresh tensions over Ukraine may cap any gains for now, however, after the United States accused Russian agents on Tuesday of stirring separatist unrest in eastern Ukraine.

 “...
 It feels like we have found a bottom for now, although events in Ukraine might keep investors wary of dipping their toes back in,” Sanlam Securities head of trading Mark Ward said.